propsproject/props-protocol/docs/PropsController.md

 ##### Blacklist AppToken

 Blacklist an app.
 By default, any newly deployed app is blacklisted.
+Although staking to blacklisted apps is forbidden, withdrawing and claiming are still available.

 ```solidity
 function whitelistAppToken(address _appToken) external onlyOwner